 CRM In Sales

 This is the classic use for CRM.
-The reason for this is because a salesperson with a CRM will have a competitive advantage against a salesperson who doesn’t.
+The reason for this is that a salesperson with a CRM will have a competitive advantage against a salesperson who doesn’t.

 CRM allows a salesperson to quickly have access to more customer information than any person could be expected to remember.